charles-m-doan/distinction-space/content/Supportive/On_Costs.md

 ### III.4 Loss of Metaphysical Reassurance

-Finally, the MAF eliminates certain forms of philosophical comfort:
+Finally, the DC eliminates certain forms of philosophical comfort:

 * There is no hidden depth where mysteries are resolved.
 * There is no metaphysical safety net beneath structure.